b0r3dd3v/mangadex-fs/README.md

     So if you're calling `tree` on the mountpoint directory, you are basically asking for an IP ban.

-    This can also happen if you're using some fancy command line shells, be wary. `bash` looks safe.
+    The `readdir` can also happen if you're using some fancy command line shells (`fish` for example), even if you are not in the chapter directory.
 -   API responses are cached, and there is no command for fetching updates currently.
 -   ```sh
     cd <mountpoint>/<manga>/<chapter>